k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Optional properties:

-* NAMESPACE - a secure multi-tenancy capability within Vault in order to provide isolation among teams at the organization.
+* NAMESPACE - a secure multi-tenancy capability within Vault as a means to provide isolation among teams at the organization.
 Read [here](https://developer.hashicorp.com/vault/tutorials/enterprise/namespaces) for more information.